 - Super-sized interactive chime instrument

 - Extra-wide slide with an AstroTurf-protected landing at the base

 - Water play sandpit area (bring a change of clothes!)

 There are all kinds of surfaces at the park with wood chips, sand, turf, competing with natural paths and sidewalks.
 Big kids who like climbing will be thrilled by various pegs, ropes, and swings and nearby boulders and wood logs (however, the safety of that area for toddlers is questionable).
 If, like mine, your three-year-old likes to live dangerously, then enjoy!

 Facilities at Sweeney Park

 The bathrooms are directly beside the toddler area and though they didn’t have toilet paper the day we went (BYO!), they do have a changing table.
 Score!
-There is also a drinking fountain out front and clearly marked garbage and recycling bins.
+There are clearly marked garbage and recycling bins.
+Because it’s relatively new, everything is still pretty clean.

-For picnicking, a large slab with sheltered picnic tables and big bbq pits sit adjacent to a large green field.
-Because it’s new, everything is clean.
+Due to Covid-19: the tables are closed off for now.
+In other times, for eating meals and snacks, a large slab with sheltered picnic tables and big bbq pits sit adjacent to a large green field.
 For outdoor birthday parties and family outings, it’s welcoming and user-friendly.

 Sweeney Park is located st 1925 Sherman St, Alameda, CA.